worka-ai/anvil/docs/architecture/04-metadata.md

 -   `content_hash`: The BLAKE3 hash of the object's content, used for content-addressing.
 -   `size`, `etag`, `content_type`, etc.: Standard object metadata.
 -   `shard_map`: A JSONB column that stores the list of peer IDs responsible for holding the object's shards.

+### Metadata Caching and Coherence

+To minimize latency and reduce load on the Global Database, Anvil employs an in-memory read-through cache (using `moka`) on every node.

+*   **Cached Data:** High-frequency global metadata such as `buckets`, `tenants`, and `policies`.
+*   **TTL:** Entries have a configurable Time-To-Live (default 5 minutes) to ensure eventual freshness.
+*   **Coherence via Gossip:** When a node updates metadata (e.g., creating a bucket or granting a policy), it broadcasts a `MetadataEvent` over the cluster's P2P gossip mesh.
+Other nodes receiving this event immediately invalidate the corresponding entries in their local cache, ensuring that security and routing updates propagate near-instantly across the cluster.

 ### Advanced Indexing with PostgreSQL Extensions